Finding the best men’s groin deodorant: Science, safety, and what actually works

 • If a new groin deodorant causes burning, redness, or peeling, stop it and go back to basics with gentle washing and drying only.

 • Re-check your skin every few weeks.
-You should not see thick scaling, cracks, or growing patches of redness.
-Those are reasons to see a doctor.
+You should not see thick scaling, cracks, drainage, or expanding patches of redness.
+Those are reasons to see a clinician.

 Myth vs Fact